The stellar population of Sco OB2 revealed by Gaia DR2 data: Discussion and conclusions

 In our study we included, almost serendipitously, the PMS stars in the open cluster IC~2602, near the western edge of Sco~OB2 and close to it on the PM plane: the parent clouds of Sco~OB2 and IC~2602 might be considered as close relatives.
 We find that the cluster has a double core, with two distinct parallax peaks; moreover, it possess an extended low-density halo ($>10^{\circ}$ in total size), which was never reported before to our knowledge: its detection was possible only due to the unique capabilities of Gaia.

-Last, Gaia enables us to determined with accuracy the number of field stars, down to the same mass limits, which are co-spatial with Sco~OB2 members, not only in sky projection but in actual three-dimensional space.
-For example, we find nearly 2000 MS stars in the USC region between $345<l<355$, $15<b<25$, and $6<\pi<8$~mas, where close to 3000 PMS members are found.
-Even worse, within the UCL sky limits and the correponding parallax limits $6.5<\pi<10$~mas, more than 22000 MS field stars outnumber the 4511 UCL PMS members.
+Last, Gaia enables us to determine with accuracy the number of field stars, down to the same mass limits, which are co-spatial with Sco~OB2 members, not only in sky projection but in actual three-dimensional space.
+For example, we find { more than 2500} MS stars in the USC region between $345<l<355$, $12<b<25$, and $6<\pi<8$~mas, where { only 1977} PMS members are found.
+Even worse, within the UCL sky limits and parallax limits $6.5<\pi<10$~mas, more than 21000 MS field stars outnumber the 2600 PMS UCL members { in the same parallax range}.
 This means that very early during the evolution of these stars their dynamics will be dominated by the general Galactic potential, and not by the gravity of their coeval association members.
 It is interesting, however, that despite being so diffuse on the sky and spatially mixed with field stars, Sco~OB2 members still keep a strong memory of their initial kinematics, which will be gradually erased by dynamical friction.
 These data would permit an observational test of theoretical N-body models of mixing two co-spatial, but kinematically distinct star populations (e.g., Mapelli \e 2015).

+The multi-peaked structure in the PM plane of stars in USC { (Fig.~\ref{usc-compact-pm}), and their highly asymmetric spatial distribution (Fig.~\ref{usc-compact-space}),} suggest that turbulence and irregular geometries play a major role in determining the dynamical properties of the newly formed stars in USC, while global ordered motions are much less important.
+Considering an approximate USC size of 10 degrees, and a $\mu_b$ dispersion $\sim 1.4$~mas/yr, the crossing time is $t_{\rm cross} \sim 25$~Myr, and using the formula $t_{\rm relax} = \frac{N}{8 \ln (N)} t_{\rm cross}$ (e.g., Binney and Tremaine 1987) we obtain a relaxation time scale $t_{\rm relax} \sim 1200$~Myr, using $N=2862$ from { Table~\ref{table-breakdown}} as the number of USC members: it is likely that USC stars will disperse before relaxation is attained, because of evaporation and release of binding energy during gas dispersal.